spacecatpixel/lokidocs/docs/Lokinet/Guides/Install.md

 > Note: If you are prompted at any time that a version of any file is available then click the up and down arrows until you are hovering over install the package maintainer’s version and click enter.

 ###3.
 Dependencies
-You will need to install some build dependencies:
+You will need to install some build dependencies, run the following command to install all the build dependencies required for Lokinet:

 `sudo apt install build-essential cmake rapidjson-dev libcap-dev wget git resolvconf`

-Once you’ve installed the dependencies we will now clone the loki-network github:
+Once you’ve installed the dependencies we will now clone the loki-network repository:
 ```
 git clone https://github.com/loki-project/loki-network
 cd loki-network
 ```
 ###4.
 Build for normal operation
-Compile as such for initialisation.
+Run the following two commands to build for operation:

 ```
 sudo make
 sudo make install
 ```
+---

 ### Optional: Building a debian package